 ISTPs should work to be more organized and consistent around INTJs to help them feel more at ease.

-INTJs and ISTPs can build their relationship by learning how to encourage and motivate each other in their personal and professional lives
+INTJ and ISTP types can encourage and motivate each other in their personal and professional lives.

 INTJs can motivate ISTPs by allowing them to have a very flexible schedule and encouraging them to pursue what they find to be interesting.